ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXCRPC

-Two scenarios are designed to verify the server-side, testable requirements in MS-OXCRPC test suite.
+The two scenarios are designed to verify the server-side, testable requirements in the MS-OXCRPC test suite.
 The following table lists the scenarios designed in this test suite